AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

   </tr>
   <tr>
    <td>Last Condition Note</td>
-   <td> <p>This field displays the update last entered on an object by the&nbsp;owner of the object, This is the owner's most recent activity or interaction on an object.</p> <p>The Last Condition Note column is&nbsp;empty if the note text of the last note of an object has been deleted.
-When a new note is entered on the object, it becomes the last note and it displays again in the column.&nbsp;</p> </td>
+   <td> <p>This field displays the update last entered on an object by the owner of the object, This is the owner's most recent activity or interaction on an object.</p> <p>The [!DNL Last] Condition Note column is empty if the note text of the last note of an object has been deleted.
+When a new note is entered on the object, it becomes the last note and it displays again in the column. </p> </td>
   </tr>
   <tr>
    <td>Last Finance Update Date</td>
-   <td>In a project report, this field captures the date and the time when the project finances were last calculated and updated.
+   <td>In a [!UICONTROL project report], this field captures the date and the time when the project finances were last calculated and updated.
 For information about project finances, see <a href="../../../manage-work/projects/project-finances/project-finances-overview-1.md" class="MCXref xref">Project finances overview</a>. </td>
   </tr>
   <tr>
    <td>Last Note</td>
    <td> <p>This field displays the update last entered on an object by any user.
-This is the most recent activity or interaction on an object.</p> <p>The Last Note column is empty if the text of the last note of an object has been deleted.
+This is the most recent activity or interaction on an object.</p> <p>The [!UICONTROL Last Note] column is empty if the text of the last note of an object has been deleted.
 When a new note is entered on the object, it becomes the last note and it displays again in the column.</p>
    <p>When this field is added to a Task report, any updates left on child objects — such as issues, subtasks, documents, etc. — of the task do not display in this column.</p> </td>
   </tr>
   <tr>